cdrummey216/whoami/artofliving.md

 * As a fractal set, identity at any time is the product of c = 1 - ϕ.
 The value of ϕ represents the self.
 The value '1' in the equation represents a life, which is meant as the self's existence (here & now).
 So, the value of self is ϕ and the value of the relative life is 1.
 * An equivalency shown in the identity equations is 1 = ϕ - 1/ϕ (see the 'I exist' equation, represents existence)
 * An equivalency shown in the identity equations is ϕ = 1 - 1/ϕ (see the value of variable answers, represents self)
-* The duration of life (a + b) is to self (a) as self (a) is to existence (b) //'duration of life' is the perception of the 'self' over time, 'self' is the perception of existence. //rework
 * 'Life' is an event with a beginning and an end.
 The self perceieves 'time' through its perception of 'life'. //BEGIN and END iterations
 * The BEGIN and END iteraions are limits ('floor', 'ceiling') on each life, such that there is a finite amount of time between either iteration.
 The time between the iterations is the duration of existence (life), which is perceived by the self through memory (stored memories in a sequence).
 * **ϕ *as time* = ϕ *as self* + 1 (*existence*) / ϕ *as self*** //important, ϕ = (ϕ + 1)/ϕ